-As far as local trusts are concerned, only charitable purpose trusts and analogous fixed category non-charitable purpose trusts (for example, for the maintenance of family tombs), are permitted.
-A Cyprus International Trust can be a purpose trust provided that it is not a perpetual trust, or provided that the document creating the trust specifies the event or events on which the trust terminates and provides for the disposition of net assets on termination.
+As far as local trusts are concerned, only charitable purpose trusts and analogous fixed category non-charitable purpose trusts, (for example, for the maintenance of family tombs), are permitted.
+A Cyprus international trust can be a purpose trust, provided that the document creating the trust specifies the event or events on which the trust terminates and provides for the disposition of net assets on termination.